Bentivoglio family: History

 Annibale was succeeded by Sante I (1426–1463).
 Sante was also of dubious paternity and origin, but alleged to be a son of Ercole Bentivoglio, a cousin of Annibale I. Originally an apprentice of the wool guild of Florence, Sante ruled as signore of Bologna from 1442.
-Sponsored by Cosimo de' Medici, Sante Bentivoglio ushered in a brief period of political tranquility.
-Always technically under papal sovereignty, the city obtained some actual autonomy and recreated a regime of the feudal type, with a communal senate composed of the landowning nobility, the new rich, and the papal nobility.
+Counseled by Cosimo de' Medici, Sante Bentivoglio ushered in a brief period of political tranquility.
 Bologna also strengthened its relations with Venice, Milan, and Florence.

 Sante was succeeded by Giovanni II (1443–1508), the son of Annibale I, who ruled as virtual tyrant of Bologna.
 In 1506, the noble Bentivoglio family was brought to ruin by Pope Julius II when he expelled Giovanni II from Bologna.

 A son of Giovanni II, Annibale II (1469–1540), married Lucrezia d'Este, an illegitimate daughter of Duke Ercole I of Ferrara, in 1487.
 He served as a condottiero.
 During a rebellion in 1511 against Julius II, Annibale II with the help of the French took control o Bologna, but he was able to rule for only a year.
 He was hated by other rival families, such as the Ghislieri and the Canetoli, and was subsequently assassinated.
 Annibale II was the last ruler of his line.
 In exile, the Bentivoglio family established themselves in Ferrara and produced several notable prelates.